tc39/notes/es7/2016-09/sept-27.md

 MM: Last time we discussed this, one proposal was to use the [[Prototype]] of the target for the loop checks (going down the target chain as necessary).
 That's coherent because it proves there can't be an instant in time where there's a cycle.

-SB: I think this is not what I'm trying to argue.
+SBI: I think this is not what I'm trying to argue.
 I'm saying, consider other objects, do we care about cycle checks?
 I am proposing

 MM: w/o proxy no cycle checks agree.
 But we have proxy, so disagree

-SB: This spec proposal is just to keep Proxies with the same behavior, and bail out in that case as we do now, but allow embedder exotic objects to have the cycle check.
+SBI: This spec proposal is just to keep Proxies with the same behavior, and bail out in that case as we do now, but allow embedder exotic objects to have the cycle check.

 Proposal: